-The Postal Inspection Service has worked with the Postal Service to design a new delivery vehicle with integrated enhanced security components that afford increased protection for letter carriers and the mail while in the delivery vehicle.
-Until these new vehicles are built and fully deployed, the Postal Inspection Service will continue to collaborate with the Postal Service to enhance security for existing delivery vehicles in high postal crime areas, where delivery vehicles are a significant target of the postal crime.
+The Postal Inspection Service collaborated with the Postal Service on the design of a new delivery vehicle that integrates enhanced security components, providing increased protection for letter carriers and preventing vehicle break-ins and mail theft.
+Until these new vehicles are built and fully deployed, the Postal Inspection Service will continue to collaborate with the Postal Service to enhance security for existing delivery vehicles, especially in high postal crime areas where delivery vehicles are frequently targeted for mail theft.
 Enhanced security for these delivery vehicles will harden the target to mitigate mail theft until the deployment of new delivery vehicles.